Skip to Content

 That all changed this past summer in the midst of a 105+ degree day.

-The idea of stepping into a bar made entirely of ice sounded so incredibly appealing after taking my 20,000th step that I pulled out my phone, booked a time, and made my way to the LINQ Promenade to cool off.
+The idea of stepping into a frigid bar was so appealing after taking 20K steps that I pulled out my phone, booked a time, and made my way to the LINQ Promenade to cool off.

-Minus5 Ice Bar Ticketing & Packages
+Minus5 Ticketing & Packages

 Cool Experience“: The baseline package costs $24 and includes entry, gloves, and a parka.
 No drinks are included, but they can be purchased inside.